 Treat the workpiece with the pin plating or the immersion method for about 10 to 60 seconds.
 Rinse the workpiece briefly afterwards.
 Process objects made of aluminium immediately to prevent renewed oxidation.

 Electroless process (without power supply):

-Put the electrolyte into a suitable vessel and heat the impact nickel to a temperature of 35 - 50°C. Now place the object to be coated in the immersion bath for 0.5 - 3 minutes and then rinse briefly.
+Put the electrolyte into a suitable vessel and heat the beating nickel to a temperature of 35 - 50°C. Now place the object to be coated in the immersion bath for 0.5 - 3 minutes and then rinse briefly.
 Please immerse aluminium objects at room temperature for a maximum of 0.5 - 1 minute!

 Optionally, you can use the pick-up at room temperature.
 In this case, however, take into account the longer dwell time in the immersion bath.

 To prevent renewed oxidation, objects treated with Nickelstrike should be processed within 10 - 30 minutes.
 In the case of aluminium, immediate further processing is necessary.